fhsuae/miniproject4AlexanderEscobedo/README.md

 ### Executing program
 #### Initialize the database:

-Ensure your current working directory is the Event_RSVP_App directory before running these commands
+Ensure your working directory is the main Django project folder (`Event_RSVP_App/`)

-generates SQL commands to enter into the database
+1. Generate database migration files:
 ```
 python manage.py makemigrations
 ```

-generates SQL commands to apply changes to database
+> Django inspects your models and creates migration files — these are instructions for creating or updating database tables.

+2. Apply migrations to the database:
 ```
 python manage.py migrate
 ```

-Creating admin user
+> Executes the migration files, creating or updating the actual database schema in SQLite.

+3. Create an admin (superuser) account:
 ```
 python manage.py createsuperuser
 ```
+> Creates a new administrative user to access Django’s built-in admin dashboard.
+You’ll be prompted for a username, email, and password.

-Run the django development server
+4. Start the Django development server:
 ```
 python manage.py runserver
 ```
+> Starts Django’s built-in web server so you can view and interact with your app locally.

 Open your web browser and go to:
 ```
 http://127.0.0.1:8000/